 - Managed WordPress

 The Managed WordPress package is a high-end service with the price starting at around $32 (month-to-month).
-In this review, we are mainly analyzing the shared hosting plans only.
+In this review, we are analyzing the shared hosting plans only.

 There are four plans under the shared hosting category: